Mandevilla vines can be found throughout the Americas in tropical and subtropical regions.

-Yellow Delight (Pentalinon luteum) is not a true Mandevilla, but it is a good imposter.
+Yellow Delight (Pentalinon luteum) is not a true Mandevilla but a good imposter.
 It’s a low-growing shrub with jaunty yellow flowers that do very well as a hanging basket plant.

 Quick Mandevilla Care Tips

-Rose-colored flowers are shaped like trumpets (rocktrumpet) on this handsome vine, and they are 3″ or more in diameter.
+Rose-colored trumpet-shaped flowers (rock trumpet) are borne on this handsome vine and are 3″ or more in diameter.

 Give it a hanging basket in a sunny window if you prefer it long and trailing.

-Light: Give plants very high light indoors (near sunny south or east window).
+Light: Mandevilla grows best in full sun with at least 6 to 8 hours of direct sunlight each day.
+Give plants very high light indoors (near sunny south or east window).
 Outdoors give them direct sunlight.

 Water: Allow the surface of the potting soil to dry out between waterings.

 Soil: Rich soil with good drainage and slightly acidic to neutral soil pH; A potting mix by combining peat moss, sand, and leaf mold also works well.

 Humidity: High humidity levels (40% or more, if possible) with consistent moisture

 Fertilization: Apply monthly when the plant is in its active growing season; otherwise, apply every two months.
 You could also apply liquid fertilizer at half-strength every two weeks from spring to fall.